 The AlienApp for Cisco Umbrella allows you to create orchestration rules that automatically send suspicious domains to your Cisco Umbrella environment.
-There are four actions you can trigger with orchestration rules to report domains to Cisco Umbrella when matching eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. or alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. occur.
+There are four actions you can trigger with orchestration rules to report domains to Cisco Umbrella when matching eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. occur:

 - Report by HTTP hostname on an event